-This step-by-step tutorial teaches you how to create a Pareto Chart in Google Sheets in a quick, simple, and scalable manner.
+This step-by-step tutorial teaches you how to create a Pareto Chart in Google Sheets quickly, professionally, and scalable.
 In a hurry?
 Click here to download a Google Sheets Pareto Chart template.
-Click here to watch the video explaining how to build a Pareto Chart in Google Sheets.
 It’s free and ready for immediate use.
-Wondering why you should create a Pareto Chart in Google Sheet or simply what Google Sheets is?
-If yes, click-here otherwise keep reading!
+Watch the video explaining how to build a Pareto Chart in Google Sheets.

 1.1 – Build a 3-column dataset

-- 1 column for the total effect of each cause with a numerical value – Here labelled as “Complaints”
+- 1 column for the absolute effect of each cause with a numerical value – Here labeled as “Complaints”

-- 1 column for the relative effect of each cause with a percentage value – Here labelled as “% of total Complaints”
+- 1 column for the relative effect of each cause with a percentage value – Here labeled as “% of Total Complaints”

 3-column dataset example